Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 posession, at least put it in your room safe.
 (This is more about theft than about hacking, but it's a good idea either way.)

+#### Electronic Device Checklist ####

+* Backup all your data
+* Try not to carry very sensitive data
+* Fully patch your OS and applications (esp. browsers)
+* Use Full-Disk Encryption
+* Enable your firewall
+* Use a VPN
+* Don't accept updates over hostile networks
+* Don't click past SSL warnings
+* Consider a separate hard drive or separate device
+* If you leave it unattended, leave it with a *trustworthy* friend or in your hotel room safe.
+* Turn off interfaces you're not using (WiFi, Bluetooth, etc.)

 ### Cash ###

 While Black Hat is probably not a problem with only a credit card, DEF CON is